 As a proof-of-concept use, the researchers applied their new method to generate sensory neurons from human patients with a rare genetic disorder called PIEZO2 deficiency.
 This disorder, which was previously investigated by NIH scientists, causes a lack of the senses of touch and body position (proprioception) from birth, and it also causes insensitivity to a category of chronic pain called mechanical allodynia.
 Here, it was found that neurons derived from these patients are completely insensitive to mechanical stimulation, and that they can be genetically corrected using CRISPR-Cas9 to restore their mechanosensitivity.

 Altogether, by producing specific neuron subtypes from individual human patients, the findings in the study emphasize how stem cells can be used to investigate human-specific aspects of sensory biology.
 The researchers also note that further investigation will be crucial to determine the presence of additional unrecognized sensory neuron subtypes in humans, which may not be found in commonly used animal models.

 - Nickolls AR, Lee MM, Espinoza DF, Szczot M, Lam R, Wang Q, Beers J, Zou J, Nguyen MQ, Solinski HJ, AlJanahi AA, Johnson KR, Ward ME, Chesler AT, Bönnemann CG.
-Transcriptional Programming of Human Mechanosensory Neuron Subtypes from Pluripotent Stem Cells.
-Cell Reports. [remaining info to come]
+Transcriptional programming of human mechanosensory neuron subtypes from pluripotent stem cells.
+Cell Reports.
+2020;30(3):932-946.e.7.